310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}

 {% bubble Kanata pastfrown %}
-… huh? what? why? you are only Human, yet you oppose me? i’m a god, you know? you must listen to what i say!
+…huh? what? why? you are only Human, yet you oppose me? i’m a god, you know? you must listen to what i say!
 {% endbubble %}
 {% img /img/es/eventstory/meteorimpact/secondhalfch22_2.jpg %}
 {% bubble Chiaki past %}